Dog Collars

 What Makes It Stand Out?

-The rolled design, compactness, and sturdiness makes it better than its competitors.
+The rolled design, compactness, and sturdiness make it better than its competitors.

 Pros